 At the beginning of each year, each class will elect two school council members through a democratic vote.
 The chosen members will attend regular meetings with the Headteacher, teachers and Governors to discuss issues arising.
 The children are given the confidence to express their opinions in the knowledge that they will be acted upon.
 Wherever relevant, children are asked to vote to express their choice for example when naming their classes they were asked to contribute ideas for their class name and then vote.

 Rule of Law:

 The importance of laws and rules is consistently reinforced and recognised by teachers and children alike.
-The children take an active role in deciding upon our Golden Rules and our Class Rules.
+The children take an active role in formulating and understanding the rules in their class and in school.
+They are encouraged to consider how they can resolve any issues that arise as a result of breaking the rules and the impact that this may have had on others.
 This helps them to understand that rules and laws both govern and protect us.

 We are always keen to invite outside agencies, such as the Police and Fire Service, into our school or to visit activities like Crucial Crew to help to reinforce the message of how important laws and rules are.

 At Flamstead End, pupils are encouraged to make choices and speak their minds.
 Our school environment is safe, secure and supportive, providing children with the confidence to express themselves.
 Children are encouraged to make choices about their education, ranging from activities in class, extra- curricular activities and even the quality of their work through self- assessment.

 Together with the pupil support worker and class teachers, children are given opportunities to talk and reflect.
 They are offered therapeutic support to enable them to express themselves either via the in house pupil support worker or through outside agencies.
 We use the zones of regulation across the school so that the children have a common language to aid their self-expression.